zebrunner/carina/docs/dataproviders.md

 * CSV data-providers

 ## Java data-provider
-As far as Carina is based on TestNG framework, you are able to use well known Java data-providers which return a matrix of Objects and pass to the appropriate test arguments.
+As far as Carina is based on TestNG framework, you are able to use well known Java data-providers which return a matrix of Objects and pass it to the appropriate test arguments.
 You have to use dataProvider attribute along with @Test annotation and implement the method annotated with `@DataProvider` that will return `Object[][]` as a test data set:
 ```java
 @Test(dataProvider = "DP1")
 public void testMuliplyOperation(int a, int b, int c)